ACloudGuru-Resources/acg-project-mars-probe/README.md

 # ACG Project: DIY Mars Probe
-## AWS Greengrass IoT v2 with a Raspberry Pi
+## AWS Greengrass IoT v2 with a Raspberry Pi Zero W

 This repo is the companion to the [ACG Project: DIY Mars Probe](https://acloud.guru/series/acg-projects/view/405) and a two-part blog published on [Code Project](https://www.codeproject.com/).